Shibshankar0909/learnlynk/README.md

 Write **8–12 lines** describing how you would implement a Stripe Checkout flow for an application fee, including:

 - When you insert a `payment_requests` row
 - When you call Stripe
 - What you store from the checkout session
 - How you handle webhooks
 - How you update the application after payment succeeds

 ---

 ## Submission

 1. Push your work to a public GitHub repo.
 2. Add your Stripe answer at the bottom of this file.
 3. Share the link.

 Good luck.

+## Stripe Answer

+To implement Stripe Checkout for an application fee, I first insert a payment_requests row containing the application ID, user ID, amount, and a status of pending.
+After creating that record, I call Stripe to create a Checkout Session using the stored amount and include the payment_request_id in the session’s metadata.
+When Stripe returns the session, I store the session_id, payment_intent, and checkout_url back in the payment_requests row.
+The user is then redirected to the Checkout URL.
+A webhook handler listens for checkout.session.completed and payment_intent.succeeded.
+On receiving the successful event, I look up the associated payment_request_id from metadata, verify the amount, and update the row to paid.
+Finally, I update the related application record (e.g., mark as submitted or activate premium features) once the payment is confirmed through the webhook.